ssl105/cse-168-final-project-proposal/index.md

 `obj pathToObjFile`

 This allows me to utilize previous scenes and reuse transformation and material command formats.
 This also makes it easier to add multiple obj files to one scene.
-The images below are scenes the diamond model referenced earlier using different transformations inside the cornell box defined in previous assignments.
+The images below are of the diamond model referenced earlier using different transformations inside the cornell box defined in previous assignments.

 ### Images
 The images below use 128 samples per pixel and multiple important sampling.